christseng89/Complete-MLOps-BootCamp/README-HMonitoringAndDebuggingMlModel.md

 - Entanglements: Changes in input data distributions can significantly affect a model's accuracy and lead to shifts in its predictions, emphasizing the importance of thorough testing for feature engineering and selection code to account for these effects.

 - Configurations: Flaws in a model's configuration, including Hyperparameters, Versions, and Features, can dramatically alter the system's behavior.
 Importantly, such issues may go unnoticed in traditional software testing, allowing a ML system to generate valid yet incorrect outputs without raising exceptions.

+### Challenge - Who Owns what (Stakeholders)?

+#### From Data Scientists Perspective!!

+- Focus on functional objectives, including changes in Input data, the Model, and Model Predictions.

+- Monitoring functional objectives entails Visibility into Data Input, Model Metrics, and understanding the Model's Predictions.

+- Model Accuracy in a production environment is a primary concern for data scientists.

+- Real-time Access to true labels is ideal for insight but is NOT always Available.

+- Data scientists often use Proxy values to gain Visibility into their models in the Absence of Real-time true labels.

+#### DevOps Engineer’s Perspective

+- Engineers are tasked with achieving operational objectives to maintain the health of ML system resources.

+- This involves monitoring standard software application metrics, a common practice in traditional software development.

+- Examples metrics:
+  - Latency
+  - IO/memory/disk usage
+  - System reliability (uptime)
+  - Auditability

+#### Best Practice!!

+- Effective Monitoring of ML systems incorporates both data scientist and DevOps engineer perspectives.

+- A comprehensive understanding of the system is essential for success.

+- Collaboration among all Stakeholders is crucial to establish Clear and Consistent definitions of terms, fostering Effective Communication within the team.